MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/plan-for-administrative-and-service-accounts.md

 > [!NOTE]
 > Excel Services and User Profile Synchronization Service only apply to SharePoint 2013.<p>
-> Access Service and PerformancePoint Service do not apply to Subscription Edition.
+> Access Services and PerformancePoint Service do not apply to Subscription Edition.

 |**Account**|**Service**|**Purpose**|**Requirements**|